FRMlab/Field_Guide/README.md

 =======

 ##### Description
-Arduino-based, responsive installation for Toronto's Gladstone Hotel
+Field Guide is an arduino-based, responsive installation for Toronto's Gladstone Hotel.
+The Field Guide code is made available under the GNU General Public License.
+For details see the LICENSE file.

 <br>
 <p align="center">